LGDWT-GS: Local and Global Discrete Wavelet-Regularized 3D Gaussian Splatting for Sparse-View Scene Reconstruction: Experiments

 Table~\ref{tab:mipnerf_comparison} presents results on MipNeRF360 using 24 input views.
 Even with more images, this dataset remains difficult due to complex scenes and wide angles.
 Under these conditions, LGDWT-GS achieves the highest overall scores.
 The strong performance against DNGaussian shows that frequency supervision is effective beyond just sparse data.
 It ensures stable reconstruction across both limited-view and complex multi-view scenarios.

 To validate LGDWT-GS in a realistic agricultural setting, we evaluated it on our custom multispectral greenhouse dataset.
 Each plant was captured from ten viewpoints using synchronized RGB and NIR cameras.
 Table~\ref{tab:multispectral_results} compares the performance against single-channel and standard multispectral baselines.
 Notably, unlike the LLFF and MipNeRF 360 experiments where high-frequency subbands were excluded, here we explicitly utilized high-frequency regularization.
 Since the background is irrelevant for this application, we tuned the parameters to focus on the HF components of the plant structure.
 This targeted approach allows the model to recover fine details, such as leaf veins, without being constrained by background noise.
 Consequently, LGDWT-GS consistently achieves the highest reconstruction quality across all scenes.
+In addition, the performance gains arise from three complementary factors.
+First, enforcing a shared 3D geometry across RGB and NIR modalities provides stronger geometric constraints, particularly in sparse-view scenarios where single-modality reconstruction is underconstrained.
+Second, complementary spectral information from the NIR channel captures reflectance properties not present in RGB, especially for vegetation, providing additional structural cues such as leaf boundaries and internal patterns.
+Third, joint optimization introduces cross-spectral supervision, where the combined loss acts as a regularizer that improves stability and reduces overfitting.
+Together, these factors explain the consistent improvements observed in Table~\mbox{\ref{tab:multispectral_results}}, demonstrating that multispectral supervision enhances both structural consistency and reconstruction fidelity.

+However, we observe that the Single + DWT setting slightly underperforms the Single baseline in certain scenes (e.g., Houseplant and Grape).
+Here, “Single” refers to processing each spectral modality independently, rather than jointly exploiting cross-spectral information under a shared geometry.
+In this setting, DWT regularization is applied to each modality separately, without the benefit of complementary supervision from other spectral bands.
+As a result, frequency regularization may over-constrain the reconstruction~\mbox{\cite{nguyen2025dwtnerf}} in scenes with thin structures or complex textures, leading to slight over-smoothing and reduced detail preservation.
+This limitation is alleviated in the multispectral setting, where joint optimization across RGB and NIR provides additional structural cues and more stable supervision.
+This effect is reflected in Table ~\mbox{\ref{tab:multispectral_results}}, where the Single + DWT configuration shows a slight drop in average PSNR compared to the Single baseline, while Multispectral + DWT achieves the best overall performance.